-Master Limited Partnerships ("MLPs")
+MASTER LIMITED PARTNERSHIPS ("MLPS")

 The Funds may invest in MLPs.
 An MLP is an entity receiving partnership taxation treatment under the Code, the interests or "units" of which are traded on securities exchanges like shares of corporate stock.
 A typical MLP consists of a general partner and limited partners; however, some entities receiving partnership taxation treatment under the Code are established as limited liability companies.
 The general partner manages the partnership; has an ownership stake in the partnership, typically a 2% general partner equity interest and usually additional common units and subordinated units; and is typically eligible to receive an incentive distribution.
 The limited partners provide capital to the partnership, have a limited (if any) role in the operation and management of the partnership, and receive cash distributions.
 An MLP typically pays an established minimum quarterly distribution to common unit holders, as provided under the terms of its partnership agreement.
 Common units have arrearage rights in distributions to the extent that the MLP fails to make minimum quarterly distributions.
-Once the MLP distributes the minimum quarterly distribution to common units, subordinated units then are entitled to receive distributions of up to the minimum quarterly distribution, but have no arrearage rights.
+Once the MLP distributes the minimum quarterly distribution, but have no arrearage rights.
 At the discretion of the general partners' board of directors, any distributable cash that exceeds the minimum quarterly distribution that the MLP distributed to the common and subordinated units is then distributed to both common and subordinated units, typically on a pro rata basis.
 Incentive distributions are often paid to the general partner such that as the distribution to limited partnership interests increases, the general partner may receive a proportionately larger share of the total distribution.
 Incentive distributions are designed to encourage the general partner, who controls and operates the partnership, to maximize the partnership's cash flow and increase distributions to the limited partners.